mcastroavi/mcastroavi/README.md

 - 👋 Hi, I’m @mcastroavi , Mauricio
-- 👀 I’m interested in music, netflix, games, ramen, beach, programming, electronic warfare, AF and taking care of family and friends.
+- 👀 I’m interested in ramen, beach, programming, electronic warfare, AF and taking care of family and friends.
 - 🌱 I’m currently learning AI, and my fist step is Python programming.
-- 💞️ I’m looking to collaborate on making this world better.
+Update: Machine Learning and Python classes done.
 - 📫 How to reach me, email or just say hi.
 - 😄 Pronouns: He
 - ⚡ Fun fact: I taught myself how to swim when I was 8 years old by jumping into a random lake in my native hometown.